feddelegrand7/mini007/README.md

 #> [1] "gpt-4.1-mini"
 #>
 #> [[2]]$prompt
-#> [1] "Summarize the researched information into 3 concise bullet points that capture the main aspects of Algeria's economy."
+#> [1] "Summarize the gathered economic information into 3 clear and concise bullet points."
 #>
 #> [[2]]$response
-#> - Algeria's GDP growth is forecasted at 3-4% in early 2024, driven by increased
+#> - Algeria's GDP growth is modest at 1-2%, showing slow recovery after the
-#> hydrocarbon revenues.
+#> pandemic.
-#> - Inflation is moderate, ranging from 4-6%, while the unemployment rate remains
+#> - Inflation remains high around 7-8%, mainly due to rising food and energy
-#> high at approximately 11-12%, particularly among youth.
+#> prices.
-#> - The economy is primarily based on oil and gas, with significant contributions
+#> - Unemployment is elevated at 12-15%, especially among youth, with the economy
-#> from agriculture and manufacturing sectors.
+#> heavily reliant on hydrocarbons while diversification efforts continue.
 #>
 #> [[2]]$edited_by_hitl
 #> [1] FALSE